pytorch/glow/docs/Building.md

 ## Generate dependency graph for cmake targets

 Run cmake normally and then execute `dependency_graph` target.
 The `dependency_graph` file contains dependencies for all project targets.
+It might look a bit overwhelming, in that case you could check `dependency_graph.loader`, `dependency_graph.cifar10`, etc.